Unleash/unleash/website/docs/user_guide/create-feature-toggle.md

 :::tip API: create a toggle

 Use the [Admin API endpoint for creating a feature toggle](../api/admin/feature-toggles-api-v2.md#create-toggle).
 The payload accepts all the same fields as the Admin UI form.
+The Admin UI also displays the corresponding cURL command when you use the form.

 :::